Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 draft: false
 weight: 40
 ---
-Traffic is always initiated by the Agent to the data plane, API Gateway, and Amplify Central.
+Traffic is always initiated by the Agent to the data plane, API Gateway, and Amplify.
 No sessions are ever initiated back to the Agent.

 ![Agent networking](/Images/central/connect-api-manager/agents-proxy2.png "Agent networking")